Last Revised on 4/25/2020

 California law permits users in California to request certain details about how their “personal information” (as defined in California Civil Code Section 1798.83) is shared with third parties for direct marketing purposes.
 To the extent we have shared personal information in this way, California users may, under certain circumstances, request and obtain certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
 To make such a request, please contact us using the information listed below.
 Please note that we are only required to respond to one request per California resident each year.

-The Services are designed for users in the United States only.
-Please do not use the Services if you are outside the United States.
+The Services are designed only for users in the United States, and UK and EU based users of our smartphone app to provide medical diagnostic services.
+Please do not use the Services if you are outside the United States, or not such a UK.and EU user.
+This section applies to users based in the UK and EU only.